Differences Between FIFO and LIFO

 Advantages of LIFO

-First, take the values of COGS calculated using both the methods and prepare an Income Statement assuming all other values like Sales, Other Expenses, and Tax Rate to be the same for both the methods.
+First, take the values of COGS calculated using both the methods and prepare an Income Statement assuming all other values like Sales, Other Expenses, and Tax Rate to be the same for both methods.
 For assumption, let the selling price of 1 unit be $ 40.
-Since a total of 150 units were sold, the total Sales will come out to be (150 * $ 40) = $ 6000.
+Since 150 units were sold, the total sales will be (150 * $ 40) = $ 6000.
 Also, suppose that the Other Expenses for the period under consideration totaled $ 1250, and the Tax Rate applicable to the Net Income was 30 %.
 And let these assumed values to be the same for both methods.

 The Income Statement prepared when both FIFO and LIFO are used will look like the following:

 The value of COGS calculated using the FIFO method was $ 1750, while that calculated using the LIFO method was $ 2750.
-Now, look at the differences between the values of Gross Income, Net Income, and Income tax.
+Now, look at the differences between Gross Income, Net Income, and Income tax values.
 All of that is due to the difference in the values of COGS, which in turn is due to the use of two different methods of inventory valuation.

 In addition to tax deferment, LIFO is beneficial in lowering the instances of inventory write-downs.
-Inventory write-downs happen if the inventory is deemed to have decreased in price below its carrying value.
+Inventory write-downs happen if the inventory has decreased in price below its carrying value.
 If LIFO is used, only old inventory will remain in stock, and its purchase price will have a lesser chance of going below its carrying value.

 Advantages of FIFO

-Now, to understand the impact of both the methods on the Balance Sheet, take the values of Inventory calculated using both the methods and prepare the Balance Sheet in its simplest form assuming the values of Other Assets (all assets other than the inventory) and Total Liabilities to be the same for both the methods.
+Now, to understand the impact of both the methods on the Balance Sheet, take the values of inventory calculated using both the methods and prepare the Balance Sheet in its simplest form, assuming the values of Other Assets (all assets other than the inventory) and Total Liabilities to be the same for both the methods.
 For assumption, let the value of Other Assets be $ 20000, and the value of Total Liabilities be $ 10750.
-And let these assumed values are the same for both methods.
+And let these assumed values be the same for both methods.

 The Balance Sheet prepared when both inventory valuation methods are used will look like the following: